Skip to main content

 Trim and finish (Days 25–35)

 Baseboard and shoe molding install.
+Plaster-and-lath transition coordination on pre-1940 bungalow streets.
 Door bottom adjustments.
 Threshold and transition strip install.
 Final cleaning.

 Why hire a Sunset / 30th Street specialist for flooring installation

-Period-appropriate hex mosaic and subway tile installation for bungalow baths
+Period-appropriate hex mosaic and large-format porcelain installation for Sunset baths and kitchens

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp